Moulton's handfish: Description

 Moulton's handfish is characterised by having a large, variably sized esca which is typically more than half the length of the thick and fleshy illicium.
 There are some small spines in the skin on the lower half of the illicium.
 The body is covered in closely set but non overlapping scales which have long two pointed spinules growing from their bases near the margins, these tiny spines sit close to the scale surface.
 The second dorsal fin contains 15 or 16 soft rays and the anal fin contains 7 or 8 soft rays.
 The overall colour of the upper body is pale pink with dark colour on the outer parts of the fin membranes of the dorsal, caudal and pelvic fins.
 This species has a maximum published Standard length of 4.5 cm.

 Distribution

 Moulton's handfish is endemic to southeastern Australia where it has been recorded from five separate locations.
 These are east of Cape Howe, New South Wales, south-east of Lakes Entrance, the eastern Bass Strait in Victoria, south of Gabo Island, Victoria and south-east of Cape Barren Island off northern Tasmania.
 Specimens have been recorded from depths between 125 and 211 m.

 Conservation status

-Moulton's handfish is a deep living, demersal fish which is found in five know, disparate subpopulations and these are threatened by trawl and dredge fisheries.
+Moulton's handfish is a deep living, demersal fish which is found in five known, disparate subpopulations and these are threatened by trawl and dredge fisheries.
 The species is little known, has not been reported since 2003 and has a very restricted distribution with a very restricted ability to disperse.
 For these reasons the International Union for Conservation of Nature classify this species as Endangered.